kirilliliych/DemoInt/README.md

 ***
 ## Investigation
-Here only 2) and 3) versions will be used; other two are used seldom or not used at all.
+Only 2) and 3) points will be used; other two are used seldom or not used at all.
-The program can be found in `main.cpp`.
+The program is in `main.cpp` and is quite simple.
 It creates two variables, sums them and puts the result to the third variable; then it gets divided by the first variable and result is put to the fourth variable.
 Our goal is to decrease the number of copy operations by changing them to move operations as we consider that each copy operation takes